brandonloveall/arkham-horror-lcg-video-game/README.md

 ---

-# Welcome to Bloxburg Horror!
+# Welcome to Arkham Horror!

 You and up to three other investigators build your decks and work together to solve the ancient mysteries of the world, battling cultists, monsters, and elder gods along the way.